 Each child's level of development is assessed against the early learning goals.
-The profile indicates whether children are meeting expected levels of development, or if they are exceeding expected levels, or not yet reaching expected levels.
+The profile indicates whether children are meeting expected levels of development, or not yet reaching expected levels.

 Teachers in the F2 and Key Stage 1 classes will meet to discuss the children and any additional needs or information will be shared to ensure an easy transition to the next key stage.